dhdorr/HDFS_FileShare/README.md

 1. Install Nodejs on your local machine
 2. In VS Code, open this project and make sure you are in the same directory as app.js and index.html
 3. Open a terminal and type 'node app.js' to start the node server.
+4. The server is configured to run on port 8080, so open a browser and go to 'localhost:8080' to get to the index page.